Hello there, and thanks for stopping by!

 Tap the Finish button and then Sync Now.
-More questions or hit any snags?
-You can always reach out to our 24/7 Support team.

 Need some help?

-Check out your options below to contact our support team and find the answers you need to help you with your SyncApps integrations.
+Check out the options below on how you can contact our support team and find the answers you need to help you with your SyncApps integrations.

 Help Center & Email is 24/7 to firstname.lastname@example.org | Live Chat & Phone is scheduled

 Check out these Help Desk articles for answers to frequently asked questions.